After Thirty Four Years, I Learn to Run

-After 34 years of life, I finally get why people run.
-I mean, I always understood why people were running in the park or down the street, but was always accompanied with mockery.
-“That seems like a painful way to spend time.”
+After 34 years on this planet, I finally get why people run.
+I mean, I always understood why people were running in the park or down the street but it was always accompanied with mockery.
+"That seems like a painful way to spend time."

 So armed with the 100% Army Fit training app and the RunKeeper GPS tracking and logging app for I went out for a short run doing interval based training.
 I mapped out a short circuit which takes me on a few back roads by my house which works out to about 2.6 miles.
 My first time out I completed the circuit in 35 minutes, not bad considering I haven't run in nearly 20 years.

 The next day it felt like every muscle in my body was complaining, but it felt good in a weird way.
 After a few days recovery I went out again and it hurt a little less.
-I got into pattern of running on Saturday mornings and Wednesday evenings, the same circuit, each time getting faster and faster, until I got bored and turned left instead of strait on.
+I got into a pattern of running on Saturday mornings and Wednesday evenings, the same circuit, each time getting faster and faster until I got bored and turned left instead of straight on.
 This new route would take me way out past my previous circuits so I just carried on with the intervals.
-40 seconds running, 1.40 walking over and over.
-It wasn't long until the voice cues were telling me I'd passed the 3 mile and I'd just got into town, ready to head back home.
+40 seconds running, 1.40 walking, over and over.
+It wasn't long until the voice cues were telling me I'd passed 3 miles and I'd just got into town, ready to head back home.
 Coming back through a different road I carried on, now feeling some pain and fatigue but only a few miles till I was back home.
-At the 5 mile voice cue I was nearly home, ready to slow down and thinking about cooling down and taking in my protein shake when a curious thing happened.
+At the 5-mile voice cue, I was nearly home, ready to slow down and thinking about cooling down and taking in my protein shake when a curious thing happened.

 I've since upped my game to run 10k every weekend, with a 5k midweek.
 When I can get my 10k time to less than an hour I'll look to make it more challenging.